s25429/minimax_algorithm/README.md

 - Python 3.7+

 ## Setup
-Simply copy the repository and run it with at least Python 3.7.
+Simply copy the repository and run `python main.py` with at least Python 3.7.
 It uses dataclasses, which after version 3.7 were added as a built-in library to python.
 Nothing else is needed.

 ## Usage